jaideepsai-narayan/vLLM-on-HPU/README.md

-# Run vLLM on Habana Gaudi2 with Docker
+# Run vLLM on Habana Gaudi2 with Docker (Online serving)

 ### Prerequisites
 - Habana Gaudi2 drivers installed on the host.